fimad/scalpel/README.md

 1. Isolate the comment div using `chroot`.

-2. Then within the context of that div the textual contents can be retrieved with `text Any`.
-This works because the first tag within the current context is the div tag selected by chroot, and the `Any` selector will match the first tag within the current context.
+2. Then within the context of that div the textual contents can be retrieved with `text anySelector`.
+This works because the first tag within the current context is the div tag selected by chroot, and the `anySelector` selector will match the first tag within the current context.

 3. Then the predicate that `"cat"` appear in the text of the comment will be